mmckechney/SqlBuildManager/docs/massively_parallel.md

 For a step by step how-to, see the general [Kubernetes documentation](kubernetes.md)

-![AKS process flow](images/aks_with_keyvault.png)

 Running a build using Kubernetes follows the process below.
 If you do not leverage Azure Key Vault, then the secrets are instead passed to Kubernetes using the `secrets.yaml` file

+![AKS process flow](images/aks_with_keyvault.png)

 0. Start an Azure connection with the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) via `az login`.
 This will create an authentication token that the `sbm` tooling will use to connect to Key Vault.
 1. Keys, Connection strings and passwords saved in Azure Key Vault with `sbm container savesettings -kv`.
 You can also save the secrets to Key Vault in any other fashion you'd like.
 The secret names are: `StorageAccountKey`, `StorageAccountName`, `EventHubConnectionString`,`ServiceBusTopicConnectionString`, `UserName` (for SQL Server username), `Password` (for SQL Server password).
 This will only need to be done once as long as your secrets do not change.
-2. The .sbm package file is uploaded to Blob Storage via `sbm container prep`
+2. The `.sbm` package file is uploaded to Blob Storage via `sbm container prep`
 3. Database targets are sent to Service Bus Topic with `sbm batch enqueue`
 4. The containers are started via `kubectl`
    - `kubectl apply -f runtime.yaml` - this sets the runtime settings for the containers (.sbm package name, job name and concurrency settings)
-   - `kubectl apply -f secretProviderClass.yaml` - configuration setting up the managed identity
+   - `kubectl apply -f secretProviderClass.yaml` - configuration setting up the managed identity.
+Use [`create_aks_keyvault_config.ps1`](../scripts/templates/create_aks_keyvault_config.ps1) to create the config for you
-   - `kubectl apply -f podIdentityAndBinding.yaml` - configuration to bind the managed identity to the pods
+   - `kubectl apply -f podIdentityAndBinding.yaml` - configuration to bind the managed identity to the pods.
+Use [`create_aks_keyvault_config.ps1`](../scripts/templates/create_aks_keyvault_config.ps1) to create the config for you
    - `kubectl apply -f basic_deploy_keyvault.yaml` - deployment to create the pods.
 You can find an example deployment configuration in [sample_deployment_keyvault.yaml](../scripts/templates/kubernetes/sample_deployment_keyvault.yaml)
 5. The pods, leveraging the Managed Identity assigned to them when they were created, accessed the Key Vault and retrieves the secrets
 6. The pods start processing messages from the Service Bus Topic...